-Examples of accommodations that educational programs may provide for adults with learning disabilities, depending on the particular disability and need for accommodation, include, but are not limited tof:
+Examples of accommodations that educational programs may provide for adults with learning disabilities, depending on the particular disability and need for accommodation, include, but are not limited to (Appendix F, Reasonable Accommodations):

 - Extended time for completing tasks.

 - Books on tape.

 - Reduced visual or auditory distractions, such as a private room for tests.

 - Auxiliary aids and assistive technology, such as calculators, highlighters, and computers.

 - Large print materials.

 - Alternative format for instructions, such as audiotape instructions in addition to printed instructions for taking a test.

 - Note takers.